 - If it's a subset, whose records can they see down through the hierarchy?
 Role

 - And whose records can they see across or up the hierarchy?
 Sharing Rules

-- Should a user have access to every record type, or just some record types?
+- Should a user have access to every object, or just some objects?
 Profiles

-- Should a user be able to create, edit, or delete these record types?
+- Should a user be able to create, edit, or delete these objects?
 Profiles